Harshit-65/Rule-Engine-with-AST/README.md

 ## Testing

-To ensure that the Rule Engine functions correctly, a series of test cases have been written using Mocha and Chai.
+To ensure that the Rule Engine functions correctly, a series of test cases have been written using Mocha .
 These tests cover the creation, combination, and evaluation of rules.

 ### Running Tests